 How many?

-My dad had pull, he was a powerful lawyer back when they were okay people.
+He was a powerful lawyer back when they were okay people.

-And uh I remember walking in there, just the aromas of all the hot dogs and the guys there were smoking cigars.
+And I remember walking in there, just the aromas of all the hot dogs and the guys there were smoking cigars.

 I mean, it was part of the whole thing.

-The ambiance consisted of the aromas, and now they're trying to sanitize all this stuff.
+The ambiance consisted of the aromas and now they're trying to sanitize all this stuff.

 If you're listening, you all are.